svelteschool/svelte-forms/README.md

 ## Usage

-The package emits an `update` event that contains an object with all the values of your input elements.
+Simply bind to the components values property:

 Using built-in HTML input elements:
 ```html